Anyscale operator for Kubernetes

 - Pods: each Anyscale / Ray node maps to a single pod.

-- Services + Ingresses: used for head node connectivity (user laptop -> Ray dashboard) and for exposing Anyscale services (user laptop -> Anyscale Service).
+- Services + Ingresses: used for head node connectivity (user laptop -> Ray dashboard) and for exposing Anyscale Services (user laptop -> Anyscale Service).
 Ingresses may be either private or public.

 - Secrets: used to hold secrets used by the Anyscale operator.